aichingm/lonewolf/taskell.md

 - Card depands on
     > A card can depend on other cards being in a certain List
 - Card Custom Fields
+- List Edit Title
+    > This is an action which sohuld be implmented in the actions dropdown of the List

 ## Doing

 ## Done

+- Board View
+- List View
+- Card View
+- Drag and Drop Lists
+- Drag and Drop Cards
+- Move APIs
+    * [x] Move Lists
+    * [x] Move Cards in List
+    * [x] Move Card between Lists